chengdu/Speare/README.md

 http://sevenuc.com/en/Speare.html<br>
 http://github.com/chengdu/Speare<br>

-Speare is an ultra lightweight code editor smoothly support simultaneously editing multiple files that written with different programming languages.
-It was originally developed to provide a native scripting language debugging environment that smoothly integrated with C and C++.
-[Speare Pro](http://sevenuc.com/en/debugger.html) is the advanced version that has more features especially Lua, Ruby and Python debugging environment supported.<br>
+Speare is an ultra lightweight code editor that has a designedly graphical user operation interface smoothly support editing multiple files that written with different programming languages simultaneously.
+It was originally developed to provide a native scripting language debugging environment that seamlessly integrated with C and C++.
+[Speare Pro](http://sevenuc.com/en/debugger.html) is the advanced version that has IDE features especially scripting language debugging environment supported.
+The most important feature of Speare Pro is that it support directly switch between any version of self-compiled scripting language interpreter, including Lua, Ruby, Python and PHP.<br>

 Features
 ------------